-- 1. Use the Holley XP screwdriver provided to finely tune your idle bypass circuit.
+- Use the Holley screwdriver provided to finely tune your idle bypass circuit.
 This is a reversible screwdriver and you may need to flip it to the straight bit side. - 2.
 The valve must be adjusted without the air cleaner stud in place.
-Insert driver down through stud hole and into slot on valve. - 3.
-Turn clockwise to close off the idle bypass valve.
+Insert driver down through stud hole and into slot on valve. - Turn clockwise to close off the idle bypass valve.
 This moves the valve down in the passage and begins to block the holes in the main body, therefore reducing idle RPM.
 Turning the valve counter-clockwise will increase airflow through the bypass valve, continue to adjust valve to obtain the desired engine idle RPM. - 4.
 To see the position of the idle bypass valve, look in the drilled hole passages in the air cleaner boss on the main body.

-IDLE SPEED SCREW(S):
+IDLE SPEED SCREW:

-The idle speed screw controls the throttle plate position at idle, which in turn raises or lowers the engine RPM.
-Again, the HOLLEY ALUMINUM ULTRA XP utilizes an Idle Bypass Valve and all idle speed adjustments should be attempted using the Idle Bypass Valve before changing the idle speed screws.
+The idle speed screw controls the throttle plate position at idle, which in turn raises or lowers the engine rpm.
+Here are the proper steps for setting the engine's idle speed.

 - 1. Start the engine and allow it to warm up. - 2.
 Connect a tachometer, if your vehicle is not equipped with one. - 3.
-Make sure the parking brake is on and the wheels are blocked.
-Place the automatic transmission in drive, the manual transmission in neutral. - 4.
-If the idle speed is lower than desired, turn the screw clockwise to speed up the rpm.
+Make sure the watercraft is in neutral and tied off to anchor. - 4.
+After adjusting the idle bypass screw, if the idle speed is lower than desired, turn the screw clockwise to speed up the rpm.
 If the idle speed is higher than desired, turn the idle screw counter-clockwise to lower the rpm.
-This adjustment should be made to both the primary and secondary screws in equal amounts, so that the throttle plates are opened the same amount. - NOTE: The HOLLEY ALUMINUM ULTRA XP includes the secondary idle adjustment lever that allows the secondary throttle plate(s) to be adjusted without carburetor removal.
+This adjustment should be made to both the primary and secondary screws in equal amounts, so that the throttle plates are opened the same amount.